 7. Take extra measures to make sure workers wear proper safety gear at appropriate times.

-When you’re the head of an industrial business, it’s standard procedure to require that workers wear and use proper safety equipment.
+When you’re the head of an industrial business, it’s standard procedure to require that workers wear and use proper safety equipment like fall protection systems in flatbed trucks.
 But that’s not enough.
 Measures should also be taken to ensure that gear really is worn correctly in every situation.
 Even responsible workers can become complacent at times and forget to put on safety gear.
 Others develop bad habits, like repeatedly removing certain items and putting them back on later.

 Start by making sure adequate signage is posted in all work zones, and that boundaries for “safety equipment required” areas are clearly marked.
 You can also help make sure workers wear their safety gear when necessary by making the gear comfortable and usable.
 Make sure gear and wearable equipment — like fall protection tethers and protective eyewear — is up to date and user-friendly.
 In addition, ensure the equipment is customized to fit each individual properly.
 The easier safety equipment is to use, the more consistently it will be used.